yomguy/DeeFuzzer/README.rst

 Introduction
 ============

-DeeFuzzer is a free, light and instant software made for streaming audio and video over internet.
+DeeFuzzer is an open, light and instant software made for streaming audio and video over internet.
-It is dedicated to people who wants to create playlisted web radios or web TVs with rich media contents including some metadata.
+It is dedicated to media streaming communities who wants to create web radios, web televisions, live multimedia relaying or even as a personal home radio, with rich media contents including track metadata.

 Here are the main features of the deefuzzer:

- * MP3 and OGG (audio & video) file streaming over internet (Icecast)
+ * MP3, OGG Vorbis file and live streaming over internet
  * Full metadata encapsulation and management
  * RSS podcast generator (current tracks and playlists)
  * M3U playlist generator